 Research projects on a wide range of organismal biology topics are available for both undergraduate and graduate students who wish to become practicing scientists.
 These studies often focus on fossil plants, but structure, growth and development and physiology studies of living plants also are conducted.
 Anyone interested in doing original research and/or conducting his or her PBIO 404 undergraduate research in organismal botany, may contact Dr. Rothwell for a list and explanation of available topics.

-Rae, M.M., G.W.
+Ray, M.M., G.W.
 Rothwell and R.A.
 Stockey.
 2013.
 Anatomically preserved Early Cretaceous bennettitalean leaves: Nilssoniopteris corrugata sp. nov., from Vancouver Island, Canada.
-Journal of Paleontology, submitted June 2013.
+Journal of Paleontology, in press.

 Atkinson, B.A., G.W.
 Rothwell and R.A.
 Stockey.
 2013.
-Hubbardia cunninghamioides gen. et sp. nov., evidence fro a Lower Cretaceous diversification of cunninghamioid Cupressaceae.
-International Journal of Plant Sciences, submitted May 2013.
+Hubbardia cunninghamioides gen. et sp. nov., evidence for a Lower Cretaceous diversification of cunninghamioid Cupressaceae.
+International Journal of Plant Sciences, 175: 256-269.

 Rothwell, G.W., G. Mapes, R.A.
 Stockey and J. Hilton.
 2013.
 Diversity of ancient conifers: the Jurassic seed cone Bancroftiastrobus.
 International Journal of Plant Sciences 174: 937-946.